apereo/cas/docs/cas-server-documentation/installation/OIDC-Authentication.md

 | `idTokenEncryptionAlg`        | The algorithm header value used to encrypt the id token.
 | `idTokenEncryptionEncoding`   | The algorithm method header value used to encrypt the id token.

+Service definitions are typically managed by the [service management](Service-Management.html) facility.

 ### Dynamically

 Clients applications may dynamically be registered with CAS for authentication.
 By default, CAS operates in a `PROTECTED` mode where the registration endpoint requires user authentication.
 This behavior may be relaxed via CAS settings to allow CAS to operate in an `OPEN` mode.